LEC: Linear Expectation Constraints for Selection-Conditioned Risk Control in Selective Prediction and Routing Systems: Methodology

-as the number of calibration data points that would be accepted at the risk level of $\lambda^{(a)}$.
-Then, a standard ``$+1$'' correction, which ensures validity under exchangeability and avoids degeneracy when all accepted examples happen to be correct, yields the following finite-sample sufficient condition (see Appendix~\ref{sec: proof of theorem 1} for complete derivation):
+as the number of calibration data points that would be accepted at threshold $\lambda^{(a)}$.
+Motivated by the standard leave-one-out correction in distribution-free calibration, we use the following finite-sample sufficient condition, whose validity under exchangeability is established in Appendix~\ref{sec: proof of theorem 1}:

 We then define the feasible set of thresholds at level $\alpha$ as